deniskond/dfcomps.ru/README.md

 Username: user
 Password: admin
 ```
-- After clicking save you should be able to access dfcomps test database
+- After clicking save you should be able to access dfcomps test database.

+The database itself is obfuscated replica of prod database without user sensitive information like logins, passwords and discord tags.

 ## Backend